 Dielectric property measurements were carried out by an Agilent Network Analyzer equipped with an open-ended Agilent 85070E dielectric probe kit (200 MHz to 50 GHz).
 Calibration was conducted by using open-ended, close-ended, and attenuated calibrators prior to each measurement to remove the cable-related instability and system drift errors.
 In the experiment, a complex scattering parameter, defined as S{11} , was measured and converted to relative complex electric dielectric constant values using Agilent 85071E Materials Measurement Software.
 This complex form is composed of a real and an imaginary part.
-The former represents the value of the dielectric constant and the latter is defined as the loss factor.
+The former represents the value of dielectric constant and the latter is defined as the loss factor.

 A LED white light source with the output power of 2.0 W was used in the measurement.
-Semi-solid poly(dimethylsiloxane) (PDMS, 1.0 g) was used as a polymer matrix host that is capable of forming a paste-like sample with 2.
-A mixture of PDMS and either 1, γ -FeO_x NPs, γ -FeO_x@AuNPs, or NPs of 2 (100 mg) was prepared by dissolving both components in ethyl acetate (20 mL) in a test tube under sonication until a clear solution was obtained.
+Poly(dimethylsiloxane) (PDMS, 1.0 g) semi-solid was applied as a polymer matrix host that is capable of forming a paste-like sample with 2.
+A mixture of PDMS and either 1, γ -FeO_x NPs, γ -FeO_x@AuNPs, or NPs of 2 (100 mg) was prepared by dissolving both components in ethyl acetate (20 mL) in the testing tube under sonication until a clear solution was obtained.
 Ethyl acetate was then completely evaporated under vacuum to yield brown paste-like semi-solid materials.
 A high amount of PDMS was used only in the concentration-dependent permittivity evaluations.

-A custom-built chamber was used for dielectric property measurements to be conducted under a circumferentially uniform illumination environment.
-It was achieved by the installation of a reflective half-circular aluminum plate at the back-wall side surrounding the test tube which is located at the center of the chamber.
-Light was allowed to pass through a small window at the front side of the chamber to irradiate the test tube containing the sample.
-Reflected light beams were designed to refocus from the back-side of the aluminum mirror plate back to the tube.
-Four fans were installed at the top and side-walls of the chamber to control and prevent the temperature build-up inside the chamber.
+A custom-built chamber was applied for dielectric property measurements to be conducted under a circumferentially uniform illumination environment.
+It was achieved by the installation of a reflective half-circular aluminum plate at the back-wall side surrounding the testing tube which is located at the center of the chamber.
+A light was allowed to pass through a small window at the front side of the chamber to irradiate the sample tube.
+Reflected light beams were design to refocus from the back-side aluminum mirror plate back to the tube.
+Four fans were installed at the top and side-walls of the chamber to control and prevent the temperature building-up inside the chamber.
 Illumination periods were chosen to be 10, 30, and 60 min.